 ++ Write your first script in Darklang today and have it running in + minutes +

-++ The Classic version of Darklang is still accessible but is currently + in maintenance mode, with no ongoing development.
-Darklang-next is + the next iteration of Dark, applicable to both the cloud runtime and + to local scripts and CLIs +
++ ++ Darklang Classic is no longer accessible.
+It had been running in production since 2019, and we've decided to wind it down.
+Check our blog post for more details.
+Darklang-next is + the next iteration of Dark, applicable to both the cloud runtime and to local scripts and CLIs. +

 ++ Dark is ideal for quickly building slackbots and automating + internal tools.
 Receive webhooks live, call out to 3rd party + APIs, store data, and schedule jobs - while building no + infrastructure. +